cploen/Tools/README.md

 	- json file contains search payload and output folder name.
 Edit this and you can just run the script and go.
 	- command line search terms: Overrides json file, let's you play around with your parameters without having to open/edit/save the json.
 	- --filtering flag: this provides the strict search unavailable (as far as I can tell) from the logbook site.
 It will match only the exact search string.
 At least, that's the idea - I'm still testing it.

-4. elog-scraper/elog.py
-        We needed an organized  way to archive the elogs for our experiments.
-This script authenticates securely and uses BeautifulSoup to parse the html.
-It handles pagination cleanly and only downloads new entries.
-The entries are saved to folders named by metadata and a subject slug, and the attachments, text, and metadata are downloaded and organized cleanly.
-See the readme in the folder for more instruction.
 So,
 --filtering: most strict
 - command line search terms: overrides json file